-• ASF Regulation no.1 / 2019 on the evaluation and approval of the members of the management structure and of the persons holding key functions within the entities regulated by the Financial Supervisory Authority
+• ASF Regulation no.1 / 2019 on the evaluation and approval of the members of the management structure and of the persons

-• ASF norm no. 4/2018, regarding the management of the operational risks generated by the information systems used by the authorized / approved / registered entities, regulated and / or supervised by the Financial Supervisory Authority
+• ASF norm no. 4/2018, regarding the management of the operational risks generated by the information systems used by the authorized / approved / registered entities, regulated and / or supervised by the Financial Supervisory Authority.